As one of the area's largest letting and Property Management Agents we aim to make the process of renting a property clear and simple.

 To register your interest in letting a property, please contact the letting office in the area you wish to live.
 You can do so online clicking here, telephone, email or by visiting the office in person.
 You do not need to have seen a specific property advertised - we are happy to help you find your ideal home.

 Our website allows you to search for the property that may suit your requirements; however, our Lettings Advisors are trained to match your requirements to available properties and will be able to offer advice and more information.
 We will also know about new properties coming available that are not yet on the website, so a telephone call or visit to our offices is always worthwhile.

 Each Letting Advisor is familiar with all our available properties and their local area and surroundings.
 Using their knowledge could save you time and effort during the search process, and they may be able to notify you of a property quicker than waiting for it to appear on the internet, which is especially valuable if you are looking to move within a limited timescale or within a popular school catchment area.

 Applying for a Property

-After viewing a property and reviewing our application pack, if you decide that the property you have viewed is suitable, you will need to pay your application fee (this includes the cost for credit checks to be undertaken) for the property (all our fees are transparent and explained before viewing a property).
-You are able to pay your application fee online, over the telephone or in person in our offices.
-This then places the property ‘under offer’ and no further viewings upon the property will be arranged.
+After viewing a property and reviewing our application pack, if you decide that the property you have viewed is suitable, you will need to pay your holding fee for the property.
+You are able to pay this over the telephone or in person in our offices.
+This places the property ‘under offer’ and no further viewings upon the property will be arranged.

 It is also very helpful if you can contact your referees in advance to give your permission for a reference to be taken and ask them to respond quickly.

 All applications are made “subject to contract” and an application to rent a property does not guarantee the tenancy.
-Should you decide not to continue with your application at any time, the application fee cannot be refunded
+Should you decide not to continue with your application at any time, the holding fee may not be refunded.

 On receipt of the completed application pack and the supporting documentation being supplied we will undertake our referencing procedure by taking up references, undertaking a credit check and assessing your affordability.